Farmer-Markus/s25rttr-android/README.md

 - sound
 - ai
-- lan multiplayer(currently only if android player hosts game)
+- lan multiplayer(currently only if android player hosts game.)
 - touch controls (very tricky but playable if you understand how the controls are "bugging".
 Currently you sadly need to move the map using the minimap)

 What is planned?